 Lanzarote is a volcanic island, but it hasn’t had an eruption since 1824(phew).
 Its status is classed as historical and therefore dormant, although you can feel the heat under the surface at Timanfaya.

-Playa Chica Beach – Love this beach.
+Playa Chica Beach is the place to be.
+Love this beach.
 Great for snorkeling.
 Spent hours in the water and saw all sizes and sort of fish.
 It is pretty protected so you don’t have to worry too much about the current.
 The beach itself is not that great, but the fishes make it worth it.
 Even my mom who doesn’t like to get her hair went snorkeled for quite a while.

 The Wine Valley of La Geria, which has been declared a ‘Protected Area’, is Lanzarote’s main wine-growing region, occupying about 20 square miles (52 square kilometers).